The Penal & Social Affairs Panel - What does it do?

 The PAP was created in 1992 following the General Assembly's "great concern at the poor conditions and regime at many local prisons."
 The Panel was given the task "to investigate the current situation on all matters of penal policy, to keep the denomination informed wherever possible of all developments, and to provide a liberal religious voice in response to issues arising out of current legislation."

 Since 1992, the prisons, criminal justice and related systems, such as asylum and immigration, have got into more and more difficulties.
 The numbers in UK prisons have doubled.
-The trickle of justice legislation in 1992/3 has become a torrent in 2010/11.
-In September 2010 the UK prison population has reached a record 85,500.
-The current figure, according to the statistics published by the Ministry of Justice is 10% more than the number of bed spaces available in UK prisons and the inhuman process of "slopping-out" in the absence of toilet facilities continues in many prisons.
+The trickle of justice legislation in 1992/3 has become a torrent since 2010.
+In September 2010 the UK prison population had reached a record 85,500.
+The current figure in 2018, according to the statistics published by the Ministry of Justice, is about 83,000.
+There are currently about 1000 children and youths in custody, about 2,500 persons in immigration detention and about 17,000 persons detained under Mental Health provisions.
+Together, the total number of persons in 2018 detained by the UK state exceeds 100.000.

-Today, the PAP's specialist work has the same two directions as in 1992.
-The first is to inform Unitarians and others on developments in criminal law and practice and the current issues.
+Today, the PSAP's specialist work has the same two directions as in 1992.
+The first is to inform Unitarians and others on developments in criminal and other law and practice covering imprisonment and detention and current issues.
 The aim is to encourage interest in the issues and understanding, through information and views, of their backgrounds.
-The Panel usually drafts and publishes two or more "PAP Issues Papers" each year.
-The online "PAP News" goes out to members of the PAP Network and others.
+The Panel usually drafts and publishes two or more "PSAP Issues Papers" each year.
+The online "PSAP News" goes out to members of the PSAP Network and others.
 Members of the Panel speak to Unitarian and other groups on criminal justice matters.

 The Penal Affairs Panel meets three or four times each year, usually in London but sometimes in Manchester, Sheffield or Birmingham.
 Recently, the Panel has used telephone "Call Conferences" successfully and most communications are by email.

-Over the years, PAP members have included magistrates, solicitors, probation officers, prison teachers, prison visitors, drugs advisory officers and social workers.
+Over recent years, PAP members have included magistrates, solicitors, probation officers, prison teachers, prison visitors, drugs advisory officers. social workers and also Unitarians with no related background other than a deep wish to act on penal and social issues.
 Today, the members are -

 Do you have Unitarian views?
-Do you have professional or specialist knowledge, experience or interest in criminal justice matters?
+Do you have professional or specialist knowledge, experience or interest in criminal justice or detention matters?
 If you would like more information, please contact Bruce Chilton.

 Click here to read PAP News 27 (PDF)